awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 The **UpdateItemDataModelTest** project is the unit test for the **UpdateItemDataModel** project.
 It requires that you use the local, in-memory version of the DynamoDB service.
-You can find further information on downloading and installing DynamoDB Local [Setting Up DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
+For further information on downloading and installing DynamoDB Local, see [Setting Up DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).

 Invoke the DynamoDB Local with the following command line from the folder that contains